tundish/pity_of_thieves/pot/odric/13_exploration.rst

 {0}

 |PLAYER_SPOT| is a little-used track which runs from the North Gate.
-It can take you back into the village if you go far enough.
+It can take you back into the town if you go far enough.

 {exits}